ivy-llc/ivy/docs/partial_source/deep_dive/5_containers.rst

 passed in the input.
 More information on this can be found in the `Function Wrapping <https://github.com/unifyai/ivy/commit/384963a6d41801e713ec3d203b42bf78d1d7aa0d>`_ section of the Deep Dive.

-Additionally, any nestable function which returns multiple arrays, will return multiple containers for the it's container counterpart.
-This property makes the function symmetric with regards to the input-output behavior.
-Any argument in the input, can be replaced with a container, without changing the number of inputs.
+Additionally, any nestable function which returns multiple arrays, will return the same number of containers for it's container counterpart.
+This property makes the function symmetric with regards to the input-output behavior, irrespective of whether :code:`ivy.Array` or :code:`ivy.Container` instances are based used.
+Any argument in the input can be replaced with a container without changing the number of inputs, and the presence or absence of ivy.Container instances in the input should not change the number of return values of the function.
+In other words, if containers are detected in the input, then we should return a separate container for each array that the function would otherwise return.

 The current implementation checks if the leaves of the container have a list of arrays.
 If they do, this container is then unstacked to multiple containers(as many as the number of arrays), which are then returned inside a list.